polarhive/site/content/blog/indiafoss-2024/index.md

 ![distro tierlist](tier.jpg)

-This stall was setup by [Mukti](MuktiCommunity.github.io) a FOSS club which originally started in Ramiah.
+This stall was setup by [Mukti](MuktiCommunity.github.io) a FOSS club which originally started in Ramaiah.
 The stall likely had the highest engagement rate.
 You could drop by at any time during the day to modify the tier list—a FOSS tierlist dare I say?

 They also had a couple of USB sticks ready with distros of your choice in case you needed help flashing Linux on your PC.